-When debugging Datalog specifications, there are two main scenarios: (1) an unexpected output tuple appears, or (2) an expected output tuple does not appear.
+When debugging Datalog specifications, there are two main scenarios: (1) an unexpected output tuple appears or (2) an expected output tuple does not appear.
 These may occur as a result of a fault in the input data, and/or a fault in the logic rules.
 Both scenarios call for mechanisms to explain how an output tuple is derived, or why the tuple cannot be derived from the input tuples.
 The standard mechanism for these explanations is a proof tree.
 In the case of explaining the existence of an unexpected tuple, a proof tree describes formally the sequence of rule applications involved in generating the tuple.
-On the other hand, a failed proof tree, where at least one part of the proof tree doesn't hold, may explain why an expected tuple cannot be derived in the logic specification.
-These proof trees can be seen as a form of data provenance witness, that is, an explanation vehicle for the origins of data [9, 12].
+However, a failed proof tree, where at least one part of the proof tree does not hold, may explain why an expected tuple cannot be derived in the logic specification.
+These proof trees can be seen as a form of data provenance witness, that is, an explanation vehicle for the origins of data [Buneman et al. 2001; Cheney et al. 2009].

 In the presence of complex Datalog specifications and large datasets, Datalog debugging becomes an even bigger challenge.
-While recent developments in Datalog evaluation engines, such as Soufflé [24], have enabled the effective evaluation of complex Datalog specifications with large data using scalable bottom-up evaluation strategies [39, 34], unlike top-down evaluation, bottom-up evaluation does not have an explicit notion of a proof tree in its evaluation.
-Therefore, to facilitate debugging in bottom-up evaluation, state-of-the-art [27, 13, 26] techniques have been developed that rewrite the Datalog specification with provenance information.
-Using these techniques, Datalog users follow a debugging cycle which allows them to find anomalies in the input relations and/or the logic rules.
+While recent developments in Datalog evaluation engines, such as Soufflé [Jordan et al. 2016], have enabled the effective evaluation of complex Datalog specifications with large data using scalable bottom-up evaluation strategies [Ramakrishnan and Sudarshan 1991; Ullman 1989], unlike top-down evaluation, bottom-up evaluation does not have an explicit notion of a proof tree in its evaluation.
+Therefore, to facilitate debugging in bottom-up evaluation, state-of-the-art [Deutch et al. 2015; Köhler et al. 2012; Lee et al. 2017] techniques have been developed that rewrite the Datalog specification with provenance information.
+Using these techniques, Datalog users follow a debugging cycle that allows them to find anomalies in the input relations and/or the logic rules.
 In such setups, the typical debugging cycle comprises the phases of (1) defining an investigation query, (2) evaluating the logic specification to produce provenance witness, (3) investigating the faults based on the provenance information, and (4) fixing the faults.
 For complex Datalog specifications, the need for re-evaluation for each investigation is impractical.
-For example, DOOP [8] with a highly precise analysis setting may take multiple days to evaluate for medium to large-sized Java programs.
-Although state-of-the-art approaches scale for the database querying use cases, such approaches are not practical for industrial scale static analysis problems.
+For example, Doop [Bravenboer and Smaragdakis 2009] with a highly precise analysis setting may take multiple days to evaluate for medium to large-sized Java programs.
+Although state-ofthe-art approaches scale for the database querying use cases, such approaches are not practical for industrial scale static analysis problems.

 A further difficulty in developing debugging support for Datalog is providing understandable provenance witnesses.
 Use cases such as program analysis tend to produce proof trees of very large height.
 For example, investigations on medium sized program analyses in DOOP have minimal height proof trees of over 200 nodes.
 Therefore, a careful balance must be struck between enough information and readability in the debugging witnesses.
+Our approach limits information overload and handles large proof trees by allowing the user to interactively explore relevant fragments of the proof trees.

-In this paper, we present a novel debugging approach that targets Datalog programs with characteristics of those found in static program analysis.
+In this article, we present a novel debugging approach that targets Datalog programs with characteristics of those found in static program analysis.
 Our approach scales to large dataset and ruleset sizes and provides succinct and interactively navigable provenance information.